 I found that a bit stupid at first, but then it clicked: just split your window several times, and display files you really care about.
 Instead of remembering their name and looking for them in a long list of tabs only a few of which you actually care about, just look at your screen and recognize the file by its contents.
 The switch is instant.
 And that is if you need to switch, because sometimes, all you need is to read something in the file, not edit it.
 And if the file you want is not displayed, either split even more or consider replacing one of the windows you already have with the buffer that has the file you need.
 That file switch is a very low level action, and it is important to get right because you have to do it all the time.

 And that's when I started paying a lot more attention to the length of the lines in my code.
 Nowadays, widescreens are the norm, and it seems to be an argument for people who disregard any limit in line length.
 But it is not about being able to edit files on an 80-chars wide terminal, like they often claim it is: it is about being able to see several files side by side.

-And even if you do not see the benefit of split windows, ask yourself why code on github is shown in a 120 chars window, why this blog post does not span all your screen, or why newspapers use columns.
+And even if you do not see the benefit of split windows, ask yourself why this blog post does not span all your screen, or why newspapers use columns.